Exclusion and suspension

 For full details, read our parent's guide to applying for a review by independent review panel (PDF, 206.7 KB).

 If your child attends an academy, free, voluntary aided or foundation school, you need to send your request to the chair of governors of the school.

 The Independent Review Panel's decision will be one of the following:

 - uphold the exclusion (refuse your application)

-- recommend that the governing body reconsiders their decision
+- recommend that the governing board reconsiders their decision

-- quash the decision and direct that the governing body considers the exclusion again.
+- quash the decision and direct that the governing board considers the exclusion again.